JeanmarieJackman/design-phase0-whatisauidesigner/README.md

 ## UX Student Interviews ##

-To get a better sense of UI design as it relates to the program at Flatiron School (powered by Designation), read a few interviews from our alumni:
+To get a better sense of UI design as it relates to the program at Flatiron School (powered by Designation), check out a few interviews from our alumni:

 ### [From graphic design to digital design.](https://designation.io/blog/kitfrench)
 by [Kit French](https://kitfren.ch/), \(Viridian cohort gradudate)\, [MindBody](https://software.mindbodyonline.com/)